 Focusing on the future: Active for tomorrow – already today

 Our present successes are a commitment for AREVA to work on the challenges of tomorrow.
 To achieve this, we are intensively working on the “reactors of the future” – new, that is fourth-generation, reactor lines.
 Therefore, we are involved, for example, in research and developing activities in the context of the Generation IV International Forum.
-The fast breeder reactor and the high-temperature reactor are two selected future reactor concepts.
+The sodium-cooled fast neutron reactor and the high-temperature reactor are two selected future reactor concepts.

 Goal of the forum: to specify future generation IV reactors in line with sustainability criteria – such as safety, competitiveness, reduced waste –, and to develop such reactors.